-Here is a list of DGWW events, with future events are at the top, followed by past events (in reverse chronological order).
+Here is a list of DGWW events, past and in the near future.
+Future events are at the top, with closest dates first.
+Then we list past events, with order recent events first.

 August 17, 2019: Kazoo Making at Ten Thousand Villages State College

-DGWW is proud to announce this event in conjunction with Ten Thousand Villages, a “new friend,” we met through Penn State’s Intergenerational Leadership Institute.
+DGWW was proud to announce this event in conjunction with Ten Thousand Villages (TTV), a “new friend,” we met through Penn State’s Intergenerational Leadership Institute.
 Ten Thousand Villages is a nonprofit organization and retail store on South Atherton Street that carries handcrafted and fairly-traded jewelry, clothing, household decor, kitchen accessories, food (chocolate, coffee, tea, soup mixes, etc.), gifts for children and pets, spa items, greeting cards, and more.
-All Ten Thousand Villages products are made by over 20,000 makers in 30 developing countries under a maker-centered business model.
-Ethical at every step, we ensure fair prices, long-term partnerships, good working conditions, design collaboration, eco-conscious commitments, and empowered voices of women & people who are often overlooked.
+Ten Thousand Villages products are made by over 20,000 makers in 30 developing countries under a maker-centered business model.
+Ethical at every step, TTV ensures fair prices, long-term partnerships, good working conditions, design collaboration, eco-conscious commitments, and empowered voices of women & people who are often overlooked.

-The event will be held outside the store on at 1341 S Atherton St, on August 17, from 10:00 to 2:00, and will culminate with a “play-along” musical event during which kazoo makers will play their new kazoos and others will join them using instruments the store carries that were made in other countries.
-Staff from ten Thousand Villages will plan and coordinate the play along activity.
-We’re looking forward to it.
-Hope to see you there!
+The event was held outside the store on at 1341 S Atherton St, on August 17, from 10:00 to 2:00, and culminated with a “play-along” musical event during which kazoo makers played their new kazoos and others joined them using instruments the store carries that were made in other countries.
+Staff from Ten Thousand Villages planned and coordinated the play along activity.
+It was lots of fun!

 July 9, 2019: Big Brother Big Sister Kazoo Making in the Park